MikeMundy/Webpack4Demo/README.md

  a mess.
  - In the end I just put together a very basic Redux setup that just keeps an array of Widget objects in state, and allows you to add new widgets.
+- Add React-Router
+  - npm install react-router-dom --save
+  - npm install @types-react @types-react-router-dom --save-dev
+  - Added publicPath and historyApiFallback to webpack.config.
+This is so if you request a route like localhost:8080/thief, the request is redirected to the default page, so the JS can load then deal with the routing on the clientside.
+  - Wrapped example RouterExample in <BrowserRouter>
+  - Created /RoutingExample